mountain/numberx/README.md

 We believe the invention history of numbers was driven by some natural optimization processes, so now we can reinvent numbers again by RL.

-The meaning of the symbols in a numeral system can be fully explained by some geometrical object which enjoy some minimal measurement.
+The meaning of the symbols in a numeral system can be fully explained by some geometrical object which enjoy some minimal measurements.

 [1] James R Hurford: [ARTIFICIALLY GROWING A NUMERAL SYSTEM](http://www.lel.ed.ac.uk/~jim/grownum.html)